Ask Experts Questions for FREE Help!

 Since the part number on the existing transformer - Reznor 96346-class 2 60hz, TE121224-B11, pri bk-yw120v, sec 25v 12va, do not match any of the choices, am I correct in picking: 115 1 60,12va, Basler #BE141615-RAD ?

-Having replaced the gas valve and pilot assembly ([F]the starting problem being pilot would not stay lit[/FONT]) to no avail, as I see it, there are only three other parts left to replace: (All on page 18) the ECO device that goes to the valve near the pilot gas supply, - replacement part #82414; limit control, auto reset - replacement part #45602; and fan control assembly - replacement part #123976(the old numbers don't match but it does say 150-35f)
+Having replaced the gas valve and pilot assembly ([F]the starting problem being pilot would not stay lit) to no avail, as I see it, there are only three other parts left to replace: (All on page 18) the ECO device that goes to the valve near the pilot gas supply, - replacement part #82414; limit control, auto reset - replacement part #45602; and fan control assembly - replacement part #123976(the old numbers don't match but it does say 150-35f)

 Is there a way to test these 3 items so I can put in one order and be done?
-I built a scaffolding over the chest freezer a couple weeks ago to get to the control side of furnace(to old, to fat, to ridged to hang sideways from ladder) I am in the better half's way and she is starting ask if I am ever going to get done working on that piece of junk ! ! !
+I built a scaffolding over the chest freezer a couple weeks ago to get to the control side of furnace(to old, to fat, to ridged to hang sideways from ladder) I am in the better half's way and she is starting ask if I am ever going to get done working on that piece of junk!

 Thanks Terry